 She had a deep wound to the back of her skull which had driven a portion of her skull into her brain.

-Under her body they then found a bloodstained chopper or billhook, which, upon later examination the upper end of which, exactly fitted the shape of the wound to her head.
+Under her body they then found a bloodstained chopper or billhook, which, upon later examination the upper end of, exactly fitted the shape of the wound to her head.

 At her inquest, the strange verdict of suicide was returned and the police did not investigate her death any further.

 Five members of the Coroner’s jury were for an open verdict whilst nine were for suicide.

 It was later argued that her death was not a suicide and that she could not have inflicted the wound to the back of her head.
 It was said that no man, let alone an old and weak woman could have possibly inflicted the wound to the back to the head themselves.
 It was noted that the wounds were in the occipital protuberance where both the scalp and skull were thickest and it was said that the entire thickness of the bone had been cut.

 However, a policeman said that he thought that Ann Powell had inflicted the less serious scalp wound to the back of her head and then got into bed which caused the marks on the pillow and then whilst in bed dealt the other terrible blow that had killed her and then got out of bed and then got into a kneeling attitude to represent a dying martyr, according to the 'Christian Martyrs' book that was found on her bed.